EpistasisLab/Aliro/README.md

 sudo docker run -d --name fgmachine -e FGLAB_URL=<FGLab URL> -e FGMACHINE_URL=<FGMachine URL> -p 5081:5081 kaixhin/fgmachine
 ```

 The `FGLab URL` will be the address of the host running FGLab, including port 5080.
 The `FGMachine URL` will be the address of the current host (as accessible by FGLab), including port 5081.
+These will often be public IPs rather than "localhost".

 ## Objects